cloudwishper/AIGC_model_analysis/stable_diffusion_cross_attention/README.md

-We use the code for [prompt-to-prompt](https://prompt-to-prompt.github.io/) to analyze the attention in stable diffusion.
+We largely use the code from [prompt-to-prompt](https://prompt-to-prompt.github.io/) to analyze the attention in stable diffusion.

 # Visualize Cross-Attention